Introduction to CAPA

 Command Tools Made Simple

 Define CLI tools with variable substitution and automatic initialization.
-Complex command sequences become simple tool calls, saving tokens and reducing errors.
+Complex command sequences become single tool calls, saving tokens and reducing errors.

 Dynamic Capability Loading

 Agents start with minimal tools and load capabilities on demand.
-In on-demand mode, agents use setup_tools to activate skills and call_tool to invoke any tool, keeping context clean until tools are actually needed.
+In on-demand mode, agents use setup_tools to activate skills and call_tool to invoke any tool.
+Context stays clean until tools are actually needed.

 Agent-Driven Evolution

-The capabilities file lives in your project, so agents can edit it to add new skills and tools.
-Your agent's capabilities evolve through use, creating a powerful feedback loop.
+The capabilities file lives in your project, so agents can edit it to add new skills and tools as they learn what they're missing.
+The agent's capabilities grow with the work.

 Security